kuzzleio/kuzzle/config/README.md

 ### Where are my log ?

-By default all your logs are belong to elasticlogstash.
+By default, all your logs belong to elasticlogstash.
 Kibana is available by default to http://localhost:5601 for visualisation (see docker-compose-perf.yml for options).

-If you want your log in a file and/or in tty see section output from logstash.conf.
+If you want your log in a file and/or in tty, see section output from logstash.conf.

 With file option, log are send to log_stash component in directory  :